The Power of the Subconscious

 I was born with congenital glaucoma, and could never see farther than a couple of meters.
 Bright colors were easier to see, and I still retain, 50 years later, memories of brightly colored toys and objects, and certain cartoons, such as the Flintstones.

 On March 6, 1970, at age 9, I underwent an operation that was suppose to relieve pressure in the eye.
 Instead, it took the last of my sight.
-I'm told that lasers would have rendered this operation a success, but that technology did not exist at the time.
+I'm told that lasers would have rendered this operation a success today, but that technology did not exist at the time.
 From that moment on, I continued to visualize the world around me, often with exaggerated colors.
 In particular, I dressed people in brightly colored shirts and dresses.
 I wasn't going to picture them naked after all.

 Nine years later, Jay, my roommate at Michigan State, was curious.
 “How do you assign the colors?”
 He asked.